vik-s/quartz/content/projects/newsletter/long form/Understanding FMCW Radar Technology.md

 Among these safety features are adaptive cruise control, blind spot detection, rear collision warning, lane departure warning, lane keep assist, and automatic emergency braking and steering.
 Advanced Driver-Assistance Systems (ADAS) are designed to help implement these technology features in automobiles.

 An essential element of ADAS systems is RADAR, which stands for RAdio Detection And Ranging.
-Radar has been around for a good part of the century, but its use for automotive safety has been much more recent.
+Radar has been around for a good part of a century, but its use for automotive safety has been much more recent.
 For example, the 5th generation Waymo Driver had [6 radar sensors](https://www.sensortips.com/featured/what-sensors-make-the-latest-waymo-driver-smarter/), along with a plethora of ultrasonic, camera and lidar sensors.

 ![[Newsletter_Images/022_FMCWRadar1/Renesas_radar-ADAS-pt1-why-need-radar-fig2.jpg]]
 Source: https://www.renesas.com/us/en/blogs/why-do-we-need-radar

 One of the key components of automotive radar is the Frequency Modulated Continuous Wave (FMCW) radar.
 FMCW is a continuous wave radar, which means that the RF signal is continuously present during the period of radar sensing.
 This is distinct from pulsed radar, which transmits short bursts of energy and waits for the reflected signal to arrive.
-The frequency modulation (FM) means that the frequency of the RF signal is not constant, but instead continuously increases for a fixed interval o
+The frequency modulation (FM) means that the frequency of the RF signal is not constant, but instead continuously changes for a fixed time interval.
+We'll dig into these ideas next.

-## Chirps: What and Why?
+## Pulsed vs Continuous-Wave Radar

+There are two approaches to radar detection that we should define and discuss:
+- **Pulsed Radar**: In this radar, a short burst of RF energy for a known time duration is transmitted.
+The signal travels to an object, bounces off it, and hits the receiver.
+From the round trip delay measurement, the distance to the object is calculated.
+- **Continuous-Wave (CW) Radar**: In this radar, there is no distinct start and stop times to the RF energy.
+The signal is continuously transmitted and received at all times.
+Since there is no defined start and stop times, there is no delay to be measured.
+Special methods are used to estimate distance as we will see shortly.

+The downsides of pulsed radar are the following:
+- The burst of RF energy needs to be sufficiently high powered so that the reflected signal reaches the receiver with enough fidelity.
+This makes the design of transmit amplifiers expensive and challenging.
+- It is difficult to measure short ranges because the pulse duration needs to be extremely short.
+As a result it is better for longer range applications.
+- The time taken to switch from transmit to receive mode presents a 'blind spot' where no radar tracking is available.

+Pulsed radar does have its use cases where long range, high speed target tracking is needed, particularly for military applications.
+It is also useful when fine resolution is need between radar targets.

+On the other hand, CW radar can utilize lower power transmit signals which makes the design of radio electronics much more conducive to applications such as automotive safety.
+CW can be designed to have short, medium or long range capability depending on system design and since the RF signal is always on, CW radar does not have any blind spots.
+## The Doppler Effect

+In pulsed radar, it is relatively simple to measure distance from round trip delay.
+In CW radar, we rely on the doppler effect, beat frequencies and frequency modulation.

+The doppler effect is a phenomenon where the frequency of a signal source shifts if it is moving towards or away from an observer.
+When the signal source is moving towards the observer, the frequency shifts to higher values, and vice versa.
+In CW radar, the velocity of an object can be measured from doppler shift of the RF frequency.

+The frequency shift due to doppler effect in a CW radar due to an object moving at 100-200 mph, is in the range of kHz for an RF signal in the 77-81 GHz range.
+The detection of this shift is done by multiplying the received signal with the transmitted signal in a mixer, resulting in sum and difference frequencies.
+The sum frequency will be in the 150 GHz range and is easily filtered out by a low-pass filter that only allows the difference frequency in the kHz range through.

+Due to the [image problem](https://www.viksnewsletter.com/p/the-image-problem-in-rf-receiver?r=222kot&utm_campaign=post&utm_medium=web) we discussed earlier, we already know that the beat frequency is the same whether the received signal is above or below the transmitted signal.
+As a result, we cannot tell if the object is moving toward or away from the receiver.
+To resolve this we need another transmitted signal offset by 90 degrees in phase, to generate in-phase and quadrature (IQ) components, mix them both down and examine their phase components.
+Just know that for now, and we'll get into this at another time.

+However range (a radar term for distance) measurement is not straightforward as there are no start and stop times.
+To measure range in CW radar, we need frequency modulation (FM).
+## Anatomy of a Chirp

+We will examine the need for FM in both pulsed and CW radar contexts.

 The fundamental signal used in FMCW radar is called a chirp.
 It consists of an RF signal that goes from a starting frequency F1 to an ending frequency F2 during a time period called the chirp duration Tc.
 The bandwidth of the chirp B (=F2-F1), and the frequency slope S (=B/Tc) are critical system parameters as we will see later.

-Put *picture of a chirp signal* Compressed HI Resolution Pulse
+> Put *picture of a chirp signal* Compressed HI Resolution Pulse

 Why do we even need a chirp?
 It seems rather complex to generate signals like this.
 Fortunately, there is good reason.

 First, we need to understand the concept of a matched filter.
-A matched filter is a signal processing idea used to extract a known signal from a noisy reflected signal received by a radar.
-The way this is done is to find out how correlated the received signal is, to a known waveform known as a *template* signal.
+A matched filter is a signal processing idea used to extract a known signal from a noisy signal, like the one receiver by a radar.
+The way this works is to find out how correlated the received signal is, to a known waveform known as a *template* signal.
 This is done by *convolving* these two signals together.

-Put *picture of matched filter operating*
+> Put *picture of matched filter operating*

 Let's see how this works for a radar that uses constant frequency pulses.
 The transmitter sends out a RF pulse at a certain frequency for a duration Tc.
 It is reflected from a target and received along with noise.
 Next, compare this signal with a constant frequency pulse as template signal.
 As long as the pulse does not overlap the template, the correlation is zero.
 As the pulse starts to overlap, there is some correlation, and it reaches a maximum when it is completely aligned.